-Under cabinet lighting is the perfect way to brighten a kitchen counter and other countertop workspaces.
-If you don’t know where to start, follow this Lamps Plus exclusive guide to find the perfect style for your needs.
+Under cabinet lighting is the perfect way to brighten a kitchen counter and other counter top work spaces.
+If you don’t know where to start, follow this Lamps Plus exclusive guide to find the perfect solution.

 The 3 Types of Under Cabinet Lighting

-Tape Lights and Rope Lights are an affordable, easy-to-install option.
+Tape lights, sometimes called strip or rope lights, are an affordable, easy-to-install option.
 They have a very shallow profile too, allowing them to fit in small spaces.
 Plus, many can be cut to size and simply adhered to the underside of cabinets, installed under a toe kick, or even used outdoors for decks.

 3 Things to Consider with Under Cabinet Lighting

 1. Size & Placement

 First, make sure your lights are shallow enough to stay hidden behind the cabinet face.
 A simple measurement is all it takes to confirm the fixture will tuck neatly out of sight into the lip of the cabinet.